 The terms ‘Sustainability’ and ‘Sustainable Development’ have become a part of the prevailing discourse for over four decades, especially in the context of human development.
 These terms acquired a new urgency after 1987, when the UNO’s World Commission on Environment and Development (WCED) released its path-breaking report entitled, “Our Common Future”.
 It was this report – released by the Chair of the WECD, Ms. Gro Harlem Brundtland – which suggested that sustainable development alone would enable meeting the [resource] needs of the present, without compromising the ability of future generations to meet their own needs.

-Businesses are counted as being among the larger drivers of beneficial economic and social change.
-At the same time, enterprises are also among the biggest users of natural resources – ranging from fossil fuels to timber, as well as fresh water and minerals.
+Businesses counted as being among the larger drivers of beneficial economic and social change.
+At the same time, enterprises are also among the biggest users of natural resources – ranging from fossil fuels to timber, as well as freshwater and minerals.
 In the process of using our planet’s treasures, businesses have a major impact on the environment.
-Since all eco-systems are connected, and since humans need the environment to live, businesses have to be in the forefront of working sustainably, and in ways that are life-affirming.
+Since all eco-systems connected, and since humans need the environment to live, businesses have to be at the forefront of working sustainably, and in ways that are life-affirming.
 Ethical and responsible business leaders will have to consistently provide evidence to society to demonstrate that their enterprises are truly life-affirming.

-To ensure that there is convergence of the four pillars, even as a business pursues its goals, the organization needs to take into account its overall impact on the environment, on society and communities.
-It then needs to commit to a system of governance that ensures that the right culture and key processes are firmly in place, and yield appropriate mitigating decisions and actions.
-When potential adverse impacts are mapped, and the firm consciously chooses to create processes that balance the aspirations of its diverse stakeholders in a life-affirming manner, many such negative aspects are eliminated or reduced significantly.
+To ensure that there is the convergence of the four pillars, even as a business pursues its goals, the organization needs to take into account its overall impact on the environment, society, and communities.
+It then needs to commit to a system of governance that ensures that the right culture and key processes are firmly in place.
+It also yields appropriate mitigating decisions and actions.
+When potential adverse impacts mapped, and the firm consciously chooses to create processes that balance the aspirations of its diverse stakeholders in a life-affirming manner, many such negative aspects eliminated or reduced significantly.